The PR Network’s Privacy Promise

 We process data in three ways:

 1. Joining The PR Network

-When you register on our website to join our network, we ask for data such as your name, e-mail address, home address, contact details, CV and general work history.
+When you apply to join our network, we ask for data such as your name, e-mail address, home address, contact details, CV and general work history.
 The PR Network keeps a record of this information so that we can consider your application and search against it when exploring current and future mutual working opportunities.
-These records are stored Zoho
+These records are stored in Copper.

 2. New business enquiries

 When you make a new business enquiry on our website to join our network, we ask for data such as your name, company name, e-mail address, job title and contact details.
 The PR Network keeps a record of this information so that we can review your enquiry and reply to you accordingly.